blurtopian/blurt-widgets/README.md

 Placeholder | Description
 ----------- | -----------
 ${USER} | Outputs the username (without the @).
-${NAME} | Outputs the alternative display name you can set in the blurt.com settings.
+${NAME} | Outputs the alternative display name you can set in the blurt.world settings.
 ${LOCATION} | Outputs the users location.
 ${WEBSITE} | Outputs the users website url.
 ${IMAGE} | Outputs the users profile image url.